Applicant declaration and student agreement

 - Without limiting clause 5 above, you agree to read and comply with the Student Conduct Statute, which outlines the behaviours expected of students enrolled at the University and what you can expect from the University where misconduct is suspected.
 A breach of the Student Conduct Statute may result in penalties imposed on you by the University.
 These penalties may include, withdrawal or suspension of access, academic penalties, or in the worst cases suspension or exclusion from the University or, if you are a resident in a hall of residence, exclusion or eviction from that hall of residence.

-- You agree that you will use your reasonable endeavours to fulfil the requirements specified by the University for your programme of study and to enable the University to meet its obligations under the Education (Pastoral Care of Tertiary and International Learners) Code of Practice 2021.
+- You agree that you will use your reasonable endeavours to fulfil the requirements specified by the University for your programme of study.

 - You understand that your University email address (and/or your preferred email address, if you have specified one), will be the University’s primary means of communication with you about matters relating to your enrolment and studies at the University.
 Emails sent by the University to your University email address (or your preferred email address) will constitute written notice to you.
 You are responsible for checking these email addresses regularly (at least once a week).
 The University may also provide written notice to you by other means.